This chapter consists of the following paragraphs:

 The most frequently reported problems are related to the feet, joints and muscles.
 A special issue is the occurrence of metabolic bone disease in bottle-raised young elephants.

-Anatomical features of the skeletal
+Anatomical features of the skeleton

-The elephant skeleton has some special features that distinguishes them from other mammals.
+The elephant has some special features that distinguishes them from other mammals.
 The long bones are massive, lacking the typical bone marrow cavities.
 Instead, the long bones of elephants are completely filled with dense cancellous bone, where hemopoiesis is taking place.
 In the standing elephant, the angles of the joints are almost straight.
 The neck is relatively short.
 Figure 1: Asian elephant (Green Hill Valley, Myanmar).
 Figure 2: African elephant skeleton (Veterinary Faculty Utrecht University, the Netherlands)

 Elephants predominantly support on their pads (foot soles).
 The nails are not used to force locomotion.
 This is nicely demonstrated in the slow-motion video below (BBC).